fluid-project/infusion-docs/src/documents/ModelRelay.md

 Using the Infusion Model Relay system, you can supply declarative configuration which specifies rules for keeping multiple pieces of model state around the component tree automatically up to date with each other's changes.

 We sometimes use the term _**model skeleton**_ to refer to a connected set of models around the component tree which are related together by relay rules.
-This illustrates the idea that these models form an inner core which arrive at a set of mutually consistent model values, before they start to notify listeners out in the periphery of each component (generally, in its view layer).
-The system might make several passes over the model skeleton in order to satisfy all the relay rules, and then update all [`modelListeners`](ChangeApplierAPI.md#model-listener-declaration) as a single operation &#8212; presenting them with a consistent snapshot of the state of the entire skeleton all at once.
+This term illustrates that these models form an inner core which arrive at a set of mutually consistent model values, before they start to notify listeners out in the periphery of each component (generally, in its view layer).
+The system might make several passes over a model skeleton in order to satisfy all the relay rules, and then update all [`modelListeners`](ChangeApplierAPI.md#model-listener-declaration) as a single operation &#8212; presenting them with a consistent snapshot of the state of the entire skeleton all at once.
 This guarantees that no model listener ever sees a model value which is inconsistent with the relay rules which are meant to be keeping them in step, which greatly enhances the reliability and clarity of the application design.